umairkhan-10/mediaire_task/README.md

 #### Threading

-Threading is being utilized to ensure that the system can run multiple operations concurrently
+Threading is being utilized to ensure that the system can run multiple operations concurrently.

 #### Black Formatter and isort